Support for Black Communities

 Black Health Matters is a webpage curated by University Health Services to share resources for the wellness of Black community members, including counseling for Black and African American students.

-- National Queer and Trans Therapists of Color Network (Off-Campus Community Resource)
+- National Queer and Trans Therapists of Color Network (Off-Campus, National Resource)

 - An interactive digital resource that helps Queer and Trans People of Color (QTPoC) locate QTPoC mental health practitioners across the country.

-- Black Sex Worker Collective (Off-Campus Community Resource)
+- Black Sex Worker Collective (Off-Campus, National Resource)

 - The Black Sex Worker Collective seeks to address the needs of current and former Black sex workers by providing education, legal assistance, healthcare resources, and affordable housing referrals in order to successfully leave & maintain a life outside of the industry.

-- Therapy for Black Girls (Off-Campus Community Resource)
+- Therapy for Black Girls (Off-Campus, National Resource)

 - Therapy for Black Girls is an online space dedicated to encouraging the mental wellness of Black women and girls.
 The website hosts a therapist directory and other resources.
 To find a therapist, go to their Find Therapists page and enter your address to get started.